Discover How to Be a Supportive Partner When You’re Both Exhausted

 Where to Start When You’re Both Running on Empty

 Most exhausted couples get the fastest results by starting with greetings and reunions.
-They happen at natural, predictable moments (coming home from work, waking up, stepping out of the home office), so they’re easier to remember than random moments of appreciation.
+They happen at natural, predictable moments, so they’re easier to remember than random moments of appreciation.

 When both partners are wiped out, these greetings become lifelines.
 They counteract the slow drift that happens when exhaustion makes you turn away from each other.